 Now to the plant based meat substituted of the issue- dairy itself.

-This opened up more cans of worms than I ever thought possible now it seems most dairy alternatives are riddled with problems themselves.
+Replacing dairy in turn opened up more cans of worms than I ever thought possible now it seems most dairy alternatives are riddled with problems themselves.

-Soyabean crops need large amounts of acid-neutralising lime, as well as synthetic fertilisers, pesticides and herbicides all of which create quite the environmental hazard.
+Soyamilk - soyabean crops need large amounts of acid-neutralising lime, as well as synthetic fertilisers, pesticides and herbicides all of which create quite the environmental hazard.
 Not to mention the deforestation that takes place to make room for crops.

 The more I've researched milk substitutes the more its become apparent that there is no one right answer, if we all start using one alternative then we create to much demand for that resource which almost always leads to issues in its supply.